JonnyOrman/CRYMIUM/README.md

 CRYMIUM is a plugin for CRYENGINE that allows you to use UIs made with web technologies (HTML, CSS, JavaScript) in your games.
 It runs on the Chromium Embedded Framework.

-It is still a work in progress and contributions are very welcome!

 ## Building

 [How to build CRYMIUM](https://github.com/JonnyOrman/CRYMIUM/wiki/Building)